sbsiamsb/hacktoberfest2021-1/README.md

 ![HacktoberFestBanner](../../blob/main/_src/banner-dark.png)

-HI, This is October.
+Hi, This is October.

 And you guys are saying so, What?

 THIS IS HACKTOBER FEST 2021.
 YES, the event of FREE swag.
 A full month even is started.
 Wohooo.

-(Submit 4 PR and Get a Tees from HacktoberFest 2021, *not from me.* )
+(Submit 4 PR and Get a Tee from HacktoberFest 2021, *not from us.* )

 ### Rules